-We begin our analysis by showing descriptive evidence that (i) there are disparities in GP practice quality for those in high versus low income areas and (ii) these disparities can only partially be explained by differences in choice sets.
+We begin our analysis by showing descriptive evidence that (i) there are disparities in GP practice quality for those in high versus low-income areas and (ii) these disparities can only partially be explained by differences in choice sets.
 The blue dots in Panel a of Figure 1 show the relationship between a measure of LSOA level income-the normalized income deprivation index-and the star rating index $r{jt}$ .
 There is a notable upward trend.
-Individuals living in ares that are one standard deviation above the mean in terms of our income measure attend GP practices that are rated roughly 0.3 stars higher relative to those living in LSOAs that are one standard deviation below the mean.
-This pattern is not an artifact of the star rating system.
-Panel b of Figure 1 shows a shows the relationship between income and the Quality and Outcomes Framework clinical score, a more objective measure of GP quality.
-The relationship between income and GP quality is similar, indicating the existence of a meaningful underlying disparity in quality by income.
-This is largely consistent with other work documenting inequality in health care in the UK (e.g. O'Dowd 2020; Scobie and a.
-Average patient review b.
-Quality and Outcomes Framework Score
+Individuals living in areas that are one standard deviation above the mean in terms of this income measure attend GP practices that are rated roughly 0.3 stars higher relative to those living